akbagge/MLO_project/reports/README.md

 >
 > Answer:

 No, having a code coverage of 100% does not guarantee that the code is error-free.
 Code coverage measures the percentage of code that is executed during testing, but it does not take into account the quality of the tests or the correctness of the code logic.
 Even if all lines of code are executed, there may still be bugs or errors present in the code.
 Additionally, code coverage does not account for edge cases or unexpected inputs that may cause the code to fail.
 Therefore, it is important to also conduct thorough testing and code review to ensure the overall quality and reliability of the code.
-The total code coverage of code is X%, which includes all our source code.
+The total code coverage of code is 100%, which includes all our source code.

 ### Question 9